phillipkay53/Dynatech-Solutions-HR-Dashboard/README.md

 3. View the `Visualizations` for a preview of the dashboard.
 You will need to click on each to view 3 dashboards

+## Interactive Dashboard
+To view the interactive dashboard, visit the [Dynatech-Solutions-HR-Dashboard]( https://phillipkay53.github.io/Dynatech-Solutions-HR-Dashboard/) on GitHub Pages.

 ## GitHub Repository